 Create a Pacing Plan

 Long solo rides are all about energy management.
-This is especially important for long races.
+This is especially important for long races or a time trial.
 By creating a pacing plan, you’ll have a strategy to optimize your energy expenditure.
 If you pace correctly, you’ll finish with just the right amount of energy left in the tank.

 The first step is to look at the course for general features like distance and total elevation gain.
 Once you have a general idea of the ride, take a closer look at the route to break it into key sections or landmarks.
 Note how long and how far apart the prominent climbs are.
 Not only does this help you decide where to expend an effort or recovery, but it will help you “chunk” the ride into more manageable sections.
 Just knowing what’s coming up and when it ends can provide massive mental relief.